| The #Radio1 IRC Guide and Information Pages. About #Radio1

 could be killed off IRC or in severe cases, k-lined, that is, banned

+from the server for a period.
 Only IRCops and Admins have the priviledge to kill/k-line/akill

 a person if he/she sees fit.
 When the command k-line is used, the